addania/coding/src/pages/Intro_to_Git.md

 >This will switch from your current branch to the new branch.

-> You can always use <code>git status</code> to cheeck on which branch you currently work.
+> You can always use <code>git status</code> to check on which branch you currently work.
 ```
 git status
 ```